Fun, easy, and great for kids, these marshmallow bunny ear pudding cups are finished in a matter of minutes and involve no baking!

 - 2 giant marshmallows OR 4 regular-sized marshmallows

-- Pink coloured sugar (or you can make your own like I did!)
+- Pink colored sugar (or you can make your own like I did!)

-- Toss coconut with food colouring until nicely coated (I used gel colouring but the liquid would work well.)
+- Toss coconut with food coloring until nicely coated (I used gel coloring but the liquid would work well.)

-- To make your own coloured sugar, mix together granulated sugar with pink gel food colouring, making sure to use a spoon to really work in the colour.
+- To make your own colored sugar, mix together granulated sugar with pink gel food coloring, making sure to use a spoon to really work in the color.
 Place through a fine sieve to remove any large clumps.

 Amount Per Serving: Calories: 262Total Fat: 12gSaturated Fat: 7gTrans Fat: 0gUnsaturated Fat: 3gCholesterol: 1mgSodium: 177mgCarbohydrates: 37gFiber: 2gSugar: 27gProtein: 3g